Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Rouse Hill - Beaumont Hills has one of the highest incomes in Australia.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Rouse Hill - Beaumont Hills SA2 has one of the highest incomes in Australia.
 The median income is $62,587 and the average income stands at $78,714.
-This contrasts with Greater Sydney's median income of $56,994 and average income of $80,856.
+This contrasts with Greater Sydney's figures where the median income is $56,994 and the average income is $80,856.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $70,479 (median) and $88,640 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Rouse Hill - Beaumont Hills rank highly nationally, between the 84th and 98th percentiles.
-Income brackets indicate that the $4000+ bracket dominates with 35.4% of residents (6,784 people), differing from patterns across the surrounding region where the $1,500 - 2,999 bracket dominates with 30.9%.
-A significant 54.5% earn above $3,000 weekly.
-High housing costs consume 15.8% of income, but strong earnings still place disposable income at the 98th percentile nationally.
-The area's SEIFA income ranking places it in the 10th decile.
+Census data reveals that household, family and personal incomes in Rouse Hill - Beaumont Hills rank highly nationally, between the 83rd and 98th percentiles.
+Income brackets indicate that 35.4% of residents earn $4,000 or more (6,784 people), differing from surrounding regions where the dominant bracket is $1,500 - $2,999 with 30.9%.
+Notably, 54.5% earn above $3,000 weekly.
+High housing costs consume 15.8% of income, but strong earnings place disposable income at the 97th percentile nationally and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income